ufukesra/Mphasis_Api/README.md

 Full Name : Ufuk Sahinduran

-Project Title : JsonPlaceHolder.Typicode(posts/comments/users)  API testing framework for Mphasis
+Project Title : JsonPlaceHolder.Typicode(posts/comments/users)  API testing framework for Mphasis.

 Installation guide: This is a maven project. so It's assumed that the host running this code have Java and maven installed and JAVA_HOME already set.
 Here is the guide for maven installation just in link : https://maven.apache.org/install.html Project get all dependencies from maven repository.
-So no additional installation needed. pom.xml file:
+So no additional installation needed.
+The tools are managed by adding dependencies' to pom.xml file which are for this framework and test.

+pom.xml file:
 Below are the dependencies are being used for this project :
 Cucumber Java, Cucumber JUnit, RestAssured library, Faker, SchemaValidator,Jackson, Cucumber Reports plugins.